zzuse/dotfiles/README.md

 -----------
 inspired by https://github.com/thoughtbot/dotfiles
 git clone https://github.com/zzuse/dotfiles.git
 (deprecated) brew install mackup https://github.com/lra/mackup
+Just run rcup, all is set
+It will first link all configurations as dotfiles
+Then run hooks/post-up,which is a bunch of installation

 Installation
 ------------